-How to Deal With Bedtime Anxiety
+How to Deal With Bedtime Anxiety: Tips for a Restful Sleep

 Our bedtime is supposed to be the most relaxing time, where we can unwind from the stresses of our day.
 Unfortunately, it can be difficult to leave the anxiety we feel during the daytime by our bedroom door.
 It is estimated that 5% of the UK population suffer from Generalised Anxiety Disorder (GAD) at any one time.
 Various factors, such as work and family life, can cause the symptoms of anxiety to plague our relaxation time.